Family in Death for a Salesman photo

 Willy, through his conversation with Ben (38-41) harks back to his infancy.
 The image of the father is mythologized by both sons – the elder Ben and the younger Willy – even if Father Loman deserted his wife and children to lead an adventurous life.

 The mother is hardly ever referred to.
-She must nevertheless have had a hard life to provide sustenance and comfort for her two sons.
+She must nevertheless have had a hard life providing sustenance and comfort for her two sons.
 When Ben followed in his father’s footsteps by running off for adventure, Mother Loman still had Willy to look after.

 Willy, who recalls sitting on “Mamma’s lap” (38), suffered from his father’s absence.
 The lack of paternal care resulted in his feeling “kind of temporary about (himself)” (40).